dwestjohn/portfolio/README.md

 [Covid-19 Prediction Application Link - Hosted on Streamlit](https://covid19predictionmodel.streamlit.app/)

 ###### Description:
-This application was built with the streamlit framework, using the Python language as the core building block.
-The pandas package was used in Jupyter Notebook for the majority of the data cleaning|processing and the sci-kit learn and scipy packages were used for building the machine learning element used for the supervised learning application.
-Logistic Regression and Ridge Regression was the model and argument, which achieved an 89% accuracy score.
-Pickle was also used for the encoding process of the application.
+This prediction application was built with the streamlit framework, using Python.
+The pandas package was used for the majority of the data cleaning|processing and the sci-kit learn and scipy packages were used for building the machine learning element used for the supervised learning application.
+Logistic Regression and Ridge Regression was the model and argument, which achieved an 89.42% accuracy score.

 Using the different parameters, the application will predict the death probability and surviving probability based on the socio-economic traits selected.
-The application also further explains the power of Ridge Regression and it's use to achieve the strong accuracy score.
+The application also further explains the power of Ridge Regression and it's use to achieve strong accuracy scores.
 The code for this application can be found in the covid_prediction_application folder.